AminaHanan246/bulk_rna_seq_prj/README.md

 ```

 ## Hallmark GSEA – LNCaP Hypoxia Response
 The plot to show which Hallmark programs are enriched in LNCaP cells under hypoxia.
-Pathways are sorted by NES, and bars are colored by significance (padj < 0.05).
+Pathways are sorted by NES, and bars are blue colored by significance (padj < 0.05).

 ```{r}
 #install.packages("waterfalls")